DukeNukem4ever/Getting-and-Cleaning-Data/codebook.md

 # Getting and Cleaning Data Course Project Documentation

-# Created By Artyom Orekhov (a.k.a.
+Author: Artyom Orekhov (a.k.a.
 DukeNukem4ever)

 # Purpose
 The purpose describes the variables, the data, and any transformations or work that is performed to clean up said data and get the file we need.